Nivalyx/osu-wiki/wiki/Community/Projects/puush/en.md

 ## Downscaling

-Starting in May 2024, puush disabled registrations for pro accounts as PayPal blocked
+Beginning in May 2014, puush no longer accepts registrations for pro accounts as PayPal blocked